Empirical Bayes Estimation and Inference via Smooth Nonparametric Maximum Likelihood: Identifiability of the normal hierarchical model

 \section{Identifiability of the normal hierarchical model}

 So far, we have assumed that $\cstar$ in the Gaussian hierarchical model \eqref{eq:hierarchical model} is known.
 Now, we relax this assumption and assume that $\cstar$ is unknown.
 As mentioned in the Introduction, model \eqref{eq:hierarchical model} is in fact non-identifiable since the true mixing distribution $G^* = \trueprior \star N(0,\cstar^2)$ can be expressed with multiple pairs of $(\trueprior, \cstar)$.
 For example, $G^* = N(0, 4)$ can be equivalently expressed with $\trueprior = N(0, 4-c^2)$ and $\cstar^2 = c^2$ for any $c^2 \in [0, 4]$.
-As we have seen in Section~\ref{sec:deconvolution}, the estimated mixing distribution $g_{\npmle}$ enjoys a faster convergence rate when $\cstar$ is as large as possible.
-Identifying the largest normal component of the true prior $G^* = \trueprior \star N(0, \cstar^2)$ is also important for the construction and estimation of optimal marginal coverage sets; see Appendix~\ref{sec:misspecification} for the impact of misspecifying this component.
+Nevertheless, we can make the model identifiable by targeting the \emph{largest} normal component of $G^*$: